-Deferred tax assets of approximately £11 million (2019: £24 million) for the Group and the Bank have not been recognised in respect of £59 million of UK tax losses and other temporary differences which can only be used to offset future capital gains.
+Deferred tax assets of approximately £11 million (2019: £24 million) for the Group have not been recognised in respect of £59 million for the Group of UK tax losses and other temporary differences which can only be used to offset future capital gains.
 UK capital losses can be carried forward indefinitely.